tenzinkai/Project-2/README.md

-# Welcome to my Portfolio
+# Welcome to my project
 ## Tools i have used
 - html
 - css
+- sass

-Thanks for visiting my profile
+Thanks for visiting my project